Matt DeSalvo: York Revolution

 On August 15, 2010, he signed and was activated by the York Revolution of the independent Atlantic League of Professional Baseball.
 He started that same day against the Lancaster Barnstormers.
 He pitched 5 innings, striking out 7 and giving up 6 earned runs.
 He was the winning pitcher thanks to an 18 run outburst by the York team.
 On February 10, 2011, he signed a contract with the York Revolution.
 Despite being injured for much of the second half, he finished the season third in the Atlantic League in strikeouts with 108 and fourth in ERA at 3.89.
 He returned to pitch an inning in the final regular season game.
 He then pitched in both the divisional series win against Lancaster and the championship series win vs. Long Island.
 He was on the mound when the final out was recorded.

 Lamigo Monkeys

-DeSalvo signed with the Lamigo Monkeys of the Chinese Professional Baseball League for the 2012 season.
+On December 13, 2011, DeSalvo signed with the Lamigo Monkeys of the Chinese Professional Baseball League.

+York Revolution (second stint)

+On August 23, 2014, DeSalvo signed with the York Revolution of the Atlantic League of Professional Baseball.
+In 1 start he threw 6 innings giving up 4 hits and 4 earned runs (6.00 ERA) with 3 walks and 3 strikeouts suffering the loss.
+He became a free agent following the season.

+On August 7, 2015, DeSalvo re-signed with the Revolution.
+He was released the following day.
+In 1 start he threw 5 innings giving up 5 hits 4 earned runs (7.20 ERA) with 3 walks and 6 strikeouts and also getting a win.

+Steel City Slammin' Sammies

+In 2020, DeSalvo signed with the Steel City Slammin' Sammies of the Independent Washington League.
+In 5 starts 27 innings he struggled immensely going 2-0 with a 6.67 ERA with 20 strikeouts.